-The brain consists more than of one hundred billion neurons, the main function of each is to connect to hundreds and thousands other neurons, through special junctions called synapses.
+The brain consists more than of one hundred billion neurons, the main function of each is to connect to hundreds and thousands of other neurons, through special junctions called synapses.
 This network provides a huge information platform.
-The findings of modern neurology show the importance of neural connections (i.e. connectome) in formation of mental phenomena including consciousness, memory, intentions, and emotions.
-The number of these connections increase until the age of two, when sensory perceptions are fully generated.
+The findings of modern neurology show the importance of neural connections (i.e. connectome) in the formation of mental phenomena including consciousness, memory, intentions, and emotions.
+The number of these connections increases until the age of two, when sensory perceptions are fully generated.
 They then gradually decrease until adulthood, but simultaneously the quality of connections improves {Cao,}.
 The connectome is dynamic; every perceptual experience causes formation of new connections.
-Reactivation of these neural circuits lead to recreation of those emotional or perceptual experiences as memory.
+Reactivation of these neural circuits lead to leads the recreation of those emotional or perceptual experiences as memory.
 However, if these connections are not used, they gradually disappear.
 Therefore, it is not an overstatement to say: “I am my connectome.” {Seung,}.

-Neurotransmitters are chemical compounds which play major roles in communication between neurons.
+Neurotransmitters are chemical compounds which play that plays major roles in communication between neurons.
 Among them, three biogenic amine neurotransmitters, dopamine, norepinephrine, and serotonin are more important in the formation of cognition and emotions {Kruk,}.
-Norepinephrine (NE), as the main postganglionic sympathetic neurotransmitter, has a known effect on attention, emotion, decision making, and creating and regulating awareness.
+Norepinephrine (NE), as the main postganglionic sympathetic neurotransmitter, has a known effect on attention, emotion, decision making decision-making , and creating and regulating awareness.
 Norepinephrine is high in awake individuals and declines during sleep {Baloyannis}.
 It has been shown that norepinephrine also links visual awareness to surrounding world events (Sagiv).
-Dopamine producing neurons -dopaminergic neurons- also decreases in patients with impaired consciousness and those under anesthesia in some brain parts.
+Dopamine producing Dopamine-producing neurons -dopaminergic neurons- also decreases in patients with impaired consciousness and those under anesthesia in some brain parts.
 Increased production of dopamine is associated with diseases such as schizophrenia and related hallucinations (Brisch et al., 2014).
 Serotonin is one of the most important neurotransmitters and is involved in the regulation of emotions, moral judgments, memories, mood, appetite, and sleep.
 Serotonin-enhancing drugs such as citalopram increase moral emotions and inhibit harmful behaviors in healthy individuals {Crockett,}.
 Some hallucinogenic drugs such as LSD and Mescaline cause disturbances in understanding reality through the overactivation of serotonin receptors in the brain {Rolland,}.
 In 1993, Peter D. Kramer in his book, "Listening to Prozac" revealed the philosophical aspects of administrating the antidepressant fluoxetine or Prozac, which causes dramatic alterations in people's personality and cognition.
 Even some patients treated with fluoxetine stated that they no longer recognized their new selves {Kramer,}.